SylveLabs/RobloxDocs/Mirage.md

     WRAP --> LUAU[Luau receives Instance reference]
     NIL --> LUAU2[Luau receives nil]
 ```
-What isn't explained in Dark Arts is that this is how you can create a nil remote.
+What isn't explained in Dark Arts is that this is how you can create a **dereplicated** remote.

 ```lua
 workspace.DescendantAdded:Connect(function(v)